egoist/tsup/docs/README.md

 Note that `--env.VAR_NAME` only recognizes `process.env.VAR_NAME` and `import.meta.env.VAR_NAME`.
 If you use `process.env`, it will only take effect when it is used as a built-in global variable.
 Therefore, do not import `process` from `node:process`.

-### Building CLI app
+### Building a CLI app

-When an entry file like `src/cli.ts` contains hashbang like `#!/bin/env node` tsup will automatically make the output file executable, so you don't have to run `chmod +x dist/cli.js`.
+When an entry file like `src/cli.ts` contains a hashbang like `#!/bin/env node`, tsup will automatically make the output file executable, so you don't have to run `chmod +x dist/cli.js`.

 ### Interop with CommonJS